inf112-v20/weirdsixters/README.md

 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on Windows machines, but you may have to use Java 8 on Linux.
-- Winning/losing may not reset the game properly.
+- Winning/losing may not reset the game properly. if you want to play to consecutive games, we suggest you close the window and start again.

 ## Testing